 Gedit is a GUI text editor and I use it mainly for RegEx or searches.
 In this project I utilized it for quick references to the bibliography.
 I like JabRef as a bibliography manager, but for getting the ids I just need access to the raw BIB file.
-Gedit was a good companion for that particular job because its lack of "buttonware"-the annoying tendency to put buttons everywhere.
+Gedit was a good companion for that particular job because its lack of "buttonware"-the annoying These programs are actually Ruby scripts that I put on my/usr/local/bin directory.
+You can do the same, but I wouldn't recommended it.
+Right now in Programando LIBREros we are refactoring all that shit so they can be shipped as a Ruby gem.
+So I recommend waiting.